STRHercules/VSCharBundle/Char Creation Guide.md

 Depending on where you placed you custom character in your list, they should now load!
 Granted everything was done properly, you now have your own custom character!

 ### Troubleshooting
-1. If your game does not start/opens to a black screen the most likely cause of this is a missing comma, or an extra comma, or a failed ending to a bracket.
+ * If your game does not start/opens to a black screen the most likely cause of this is a missing comma, or an extra comma, or a failed ending to a bracket.
-2. Textures not loading?
-Make sure your edited `.JSON` had its frames replaced properly.